boostercloud/booster/docs/chapters/04_features.md

 # Features

 ## Authentication and Authorization

-You can use the [Authentication Rocket](https://github.com/boostercloud/rocket-auth-aws-infrastructure) for adding the authentication and authorization to you application.
+You can use the [Authentication Rocket](https://github.com/boostercloud/rocket-auth-aws-infrastructure) for adding the authentication and authorization to your application.
 But first, you need to know that authorization in Booster is done through roles.
 Every Command and ReadModel has an `authorize` policy that tells Booster who can execute or access it.
 It consists of one of the following two values:

 - `'all'`: Meaning that the command is public: any user, both authenticated and anonymous, can execute it.
 - An array of authorized roles `[Role1, Role2, ...]`: This means that only those authenticated users that